-The entry into force of FinIA and FinSA had an important impact on wealth managers who had to review and adapt, as the case may be, their business model.
+The entry into force of FinIA and FinSA in January 2020 had an important impact on wealth managers who had to review and adapt, as the case may be, their business model.

 Definition of private banking

 What is the definition of private banking or similar business in your jurisdiction?